tweag/haskell-training/material/webapi.md

   parseJSON (String s) = case s of
     "Paragraph" -> pure Paragraph
     "Number"    -> pure Number
-    _           -> fail "the only allowed values are Paragraph and Number"
+    _           -> fail "allowed values are Paragraph and Number"
 ```

 Similarly to what we did for `IO`, we need to use the `pure` function to lift a value into the `Parser` context.